 4. The Wynn Gardens

-As The Wynn tends to be less congested than other casinos, it is a nice quiet resort to stroll around with many relaxing activities to check out.
-At The Wynn, you will find a small luxury shopping area, a great restaurant where you can dine next to a waterfall (Lakeside), and a fantastic water fountain show that is more low-key than the popular Bellagio show.
+As The Wynn tends to be less congested than other casinos, it is a nice quiet resort to stroll around.
+Many relaxing activities to check out here.
+At The Wynn, you will find a small luxury shopping area, a low-key restaurant where you can dine next to a waterfall (Lakeside), and a fantastic water fountain show that is more low-key than the popular Bellagio show.

 5. Bouchon at The Venetian

-I highly recommend Quiche du Jour, Pain Perdu (Brioche French Toasted served with blueberry compote and Crown Maple Syrup) and the Assortiment de Pâtisserie (a tasty selection of 4 of Bouchon’s best mini pastries).
-And of course, Bouchon serves up some of the best coffee in Vegas, not to mention offers one of the few non-chain, sit down coffee experiences in Vegas.
-Also be sure to stop by the Bouchon Bakery (also located in The Venetian) for some tasty macaroons, available in just about every flavor imaginable.
+I highly recommend Quiche du Jour, Pain Perdu (Brioche French Toast served with blueberry compote and Crown Maple Syrup) and the Assortiment de Pâtisserie (a tasty selection of 4 of Bouchon’s best mini pastries).
+And of course, Bouchon serves up some of the best coffee in Vegas.
+This is a great place to enjoy a local coffee date in a relaxing setting.
+Also be sure to stop by the Bouchon Bakery for some tasty macaroons, available in just about every flavor imaginable.